 - 20 sausages or chipolata

 For the dough

 - 1 fresh eggs

 - 1.5 tsp salt

-- 1 package bread Yeast I prefer Active dry
+- 1 package yeast I prefer Active dry

 - Load the ingredients into the machine and set the program for fresh dough (number 10 for Kenwood).
 The dough will be ready in 1.5 hours.
 IMPORTANT: in the bread machine the ingredients should be placed in the exact order as listed above, liquids first.

 - Before you take out the dough from the bread machine basket, make sure you have sprinkled the surfaced of the board with plenty of flour.
 The dough will be sticky so you need to coat it with flour immediately to stop it from sticking to your hands.